2 days in Darwin

 How to get to Darwin?

-- Flight – There are frequent International and domestic flights between Darwin and the other major cities.
+- By Air – There are frequent International and domestic flights between Darwin and the other major cities.
 Darwin International Airport services both as International and Domestic terminals.
 The cheapest and economical flight provider is Jetstar.

-- Train – Darwin can also be reached by train.
+- By Public Transport – Darwin can also be reached by train.
 ‘The Ghan‘ is the train journey that covers a total distance of 2979 kilometres and passes through to Darwin.

 Before I proceed further with my post, I would like to mention: